 Q. Can you wash the filters?

 A. No, you cannot wash the filters.
-The carbon pre-filter has a 3-month life span, while the HEPA filter has a lifespan of 12 months.
-If the filter replacement indicator starts flashing, replace the filter.
-It is recommended to vacuum the filters with soft brush heads frequently.
+The carbon pre-filter should be replaced in 3 months and the HEPA filter in 12 months.
+You can vacuum the filters using a soft brush head.

 Q. Can this unit work with Google Assistant?

-A. No, it can only work with Alexa.
-You can sync the purifier with the Alexa app on your smartphone or use Amazon’s Echo devices.
+A. No, it can only work with Amazon Alexa devices.
+You can control the purifier using the Alexa app on your smartphone softly.

 Q. Why the replacement filters are from the Eureka brand.

-A. Actually, this Toshiba Smart air purifier is the smart version of the Eureka NEA120 Air Purifier.
+A. The Toshiba Smart air purifier is the smart-control version of the Eureka NEA120 Air Purifier.
 Both Toshiba and Eureka are the sub-brands under the parent company Midea Group.

 If you’re into smart home mania and are looking for a budget-friendly air purifier, this is the unit you’re looking for.
-Not only is it perfect for cleaning small and medium-sized rooms, but it is also Energy Star certified.
+Not only is it perfect for cleaning small and medium-sized rooms, but it is also AHAM-verified.
 You can also control it using voice commands using your Amazon Echo devices from any room in your home.